jpweideman/DL-Storm-Initiation-Nowcasting/README.md

        --maxv 85.0 \
     ```
    - This will save a JSON file with evaluation metrics for storm initiations and forecasting performance.
-   - The displacement-based detection accounts for storm movement caused by wind/advection to reduce false positive new storm detections.
+   - The displacement-based detection accounts for storm movement caused by wind to reduce false positive new storm detections.
-   - Displacement vectors are only computed on patches with sufficient high-reflectivity pixels.
+   - Displacement vectors are only computed on patches with sufficiently high-reflectivity pixels.
    - Use `--no_displacement_prediction` for basic overlap tracking without displacement calculation.

 6. **Track Experiments**